 Strawberry Lemonade w/ Schisandra BerriesSkip to Recipe

 This joyful trio of antioxidants is a delight to sip on and your body will thank you too!
-It’s kind of like. a relaxing summer cocktail but won’t leave you feeling tired and with a headache in a couple hours!
+It’s kind of like a refreshing summer cocktail or mocktail that won’t leave you feeling tired and with a headache in a couple of hours!

 How to make Strawberry Lemonade

-I always love a quick and easy drink to reach for during the summer time.
+I always love a quick and easy drink to reach for during the summertime.
 With a little prep work, you can quickly make this drink on demand.
-Like I mentioned, the strawberry lemonade by itself is delicious.
-However, adding the Schisandra Berries, isn’t super difficult either and can give you a little added antioxidant and adaptogenic boost.
+As I mentioned, the strawberry lemonade by itself is delicious.
+However, adding the Schisandra Berries isn’t super difficult either and can give you a little added antioxidant and adaptogenic boost.

 Benefits of Schisandra Berries

 We’ve discussed a few of the benefits of Schisandra Berries, but there’s a lot more to them.
 Schisandra Berries are considered adaptogenic, which helps us to adapt to everyday stress.
 Working with adaptogens is a really great way to show your whole system some love.
 Living in a sometimes loud and chaotic world, we are always taking from our natural energy center.
 Consuming Schisandra Berries will help you to refuel and recharge.

 Schisandra Berries have been traditionally used in Chinese medicine to help aid in Liver recovery.
 “Schisandra contains compounds that alleviate oxidative stress on the liver and improve liver function.” – https://www.verywellhealth.com/the-benefits-of-schisandra-89075.
 Integrating these berries into your lemonade can help improve liver function, reduce stress, and add some magical flavor notes that complement both the strawberry and lemon.